Employment Reference Check Response Letter Examples

 Limit comments to what you can support

 If you include performance or conduct comments, keep them factual, job-related and supported by records or direct work knowledge.
-Avoid informal opinions.
+Avoid informal opinions or speculation.

 See safer wording